 The robo-advisor likely attracts larger portfolios than its competitors.

-Who is Vanguard Personal Advisor For?
+Who is Vanguard Personal Advisor Services For?

 Vanguard Personal Advisor Services gives you the best of both.
-It operates as a fully automated investment platform but gives you regular access to a personal advisor who will work with you to determine the best path to meet your investment goals.
+It operates as a fully automated investment platform but gives you regular access to a financial advisor who will work with you to determine the best path to meet your investment goals.

 The sliding scale of the Vanguard Personal Advisor Services management fee structure definitely favors larger portfolios, starting with those of $5 million or more.